Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/opennebula-deployment/guide.en-gb.md

 **Private IP addresses**

-On private network bond, deploy one 802.1Q virtual network per private network.
+On the private network bond, deploy one 802.1Q virtual network per private network.
 For each virtual network, create a section in the Ansible inventory file, and declare the VLAN ID, IP range and netmask.

 | Description                              | Variable Names                                                | Files/Location                                         |
 |------------------------------------------|---------------------------------------------------------------|--------------------------------------------------------|